 Hornady's FTX bullets can be used.
 They typically feed OK, but need a slight pause in the feeding motion when closing the bolt with the lever.
 Failure to use this cycling procedure will cause a jam.
 This is required because the effective length of this cartridge is much shorter than the overall length, due to the steep ogive of the bullet.

 Our testing has shown that the rifle offers very little velocity increase over the carbine for most factory cartridges.
 In fact, some factory cartridges showed decreases in muzzle velocity in the rifle.
 In general, the rifle offers an increased sight radius, which can be advantageous to some shooters.

 Upon providing us with a copy of his FFL, we will be happy to offer dealer pricing direct to the dealer.

-We are offering a 22" barrel on the rifle and an 18" barrel on the carbine version, and a 16" Trapper version.
+We are offering a 22" barrel on the rifle, an 18" barrel on the carbine version, and a 16" Trapper version.
 Please refer to the specification sheet for further information.

 No, the Model 89 is completely designed by Big Horn Armory.
 It is purpose built specifically for the .500 Smith & Wesson and adapted to the .460 Smith & Wesson.

 In general, we recommend Buffalo Bore products.
 Recommending specific ammunition would require us to know the intended use for the firearm.
 The cartridges that our guns are chambered for allow for great vesatility in usage.
 Fortunately, there is a large availability of factory loads that should suit every shooter's requirements.
 We like to think that our guns are useful for priarie dogs to elephants, and everything in between.

 Please review the manuals in our download section for further information.
 In general, do not use pointed bullets since these may cause primer ignition of the cartridge in front of it in the magazine tube.